coastalbogeyman/DeployBot-V1.0.0/README.md

 # DeployBot-V1.0.0
-This is a simple bot in development
+This is a simple bot in development.
 Adding more commands soon